Mandala Airlines Flight 091: Passengers and crews

 The aircraft was carrying 112 passengers and 5 crew members, consisting of 2 flight crew and 3 cabin crew.
 In total there were 114 adults and 3 children on board.
-The majority of those on board were Indonesians; however there were also foreigners on the aircraft.
+The majority of those on board were Indonesians; however, there were also foreigners on the aircraft.
 The Chinese embassy in Jakarta confirmed that there were 2 Chinese citizens from Fujian on board Flight 091.
-Official also confirmed the presence of a 3-year-old Japanese child on board Flight 091.
+Official also confirmed the presence of a 3-year-old Japanese child on board Flight 091, who was killed in the crash.
+A 17-month old girl and her mother were among the survivors.

 Among the passengers were the incumbent governor of North Sumatra, Rizal Nurdin, and his immediate predecessor, Raja Inal Siregar.
 Nurdin was flying with his daughter to attend a national Indonesian governors meeting with then-President of Indonesia Susilo Bambang Yudhoyono.
 A member of the Indonesia Regional Representative Council (DPD), Abdul Halim, was also on board the flight.

 The captain, 34-year-old Askar Timur, had 7,552 flight hours, including 7,302 hours on the Boeing 737.
 The first officer, 31-year-old Daufir Efendi. had 2,353 total flight hours, with 685 of them on the Boeing 737.
 The cabin crews were Dewi Setiasih (24), Novi Maulana Sofa (22) and Agnes Retnaning Lestari (31).

 Flight

 Flight 091 was a scheduled domestic passenger flight from Polonia International Airport (now Soewondo Air Force Base) in Medan, the largest city in Sumatra, to Soekarno-Hatta International Airport in the Indonesian capital Jakarta.
 Flight 091 was the second trip of the day for the aircraft, which had earlier flown from Jakarta to Medan with the same flight crew.
 The aircraft was pushed back at 09:52 a.m. and start-up clearance was given immediately after.
 It then taxied out onto Runway 23 and was cleared to take off at 10:03 a.m. with an altitude of 1,500 ft.